DrewNaylor/Retiled/README.md

 	  - RetiledStart:
 	    - `cd` into `RetiledStart/RetiledStart`
 	    - Run `python main.py`
+	  - RetiledActionCenter:
+	    - `cd` into `RetiledActionCenter`
+	    - Run `python main.py`
     - If you run the Python/QML-based apps on Phosh without first rebooting after installing the required extra packages, the keyboard may not display the letters properly, and instead show boxes.
 This doesn't seem to be permanent, as rebooting fixes the issue. **However**, running the Python/QML-based apps after a reboot may have Qt say that it's ignoring Wayland on Gnome, so it'll use Xwayland instead.
 You'll have to run `QT_QPA_PLATFORM=wayland python main.py` to make it use Wayland.
-This command will be integrated into a launcher script to make things easy.
+This command will be integrated into a launcher script to make things easy (actually, not sure about that now, as that could make things more difficult and my goal is to focus on running the apps on Wayland even on Plasma Mobile...).
 Additionally, there's a titlebar when running with Wayland under Phosh.
 I'd like to have it only appear when in docked mode, although some apps may be better to have no window borders in docked mode and instead appear next to the panel, like RetiledStart.

 ## Video demos